Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress.
 The consequences of neglecting these voices could be dire, and I refuse to let that happen."
+**Marcus**: "I understand your passion, but we must also consider the practical implications of our decisions.
+We can't afford to be idealistic in this situation."

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*